grzesiek-galezowski/tdd-ebook/manuscript/257_Value objects_general_topics.md

 AbsoluteFilePath filePath = dirPath + fileName;
 ```

-Of course, we create conversion methods only where they makes sense from the point of view of the domain we are modelling.
+Of course, we create conversion methods only where they make sense from the point of view of the domain we are modeling.
 We wouldn't put a conversion method inside `AbsoluteDirectoryPath` that would combine it with another `AbsoluteDirectoryPath`[^pathscomplex].

 ### Delegated variability

-Finally, we can achieve variability by delegating the varying behavior to an interface and have a value object accept that interface implementation as a method parameter.
+Finally, we can achieve variability by delegating the varying behavior to an interface and have the value object accept that interface implementation as a method parameter.
 An example of this would be the `Product` class from the previous chapter that had the following method declared:

 ```csharp
 public string ToString(Format format);
 ```

 where `Format` was an interface and we passed different implementations of this interface to this method, e.g. `ScreenFormat` or `ReportingFormat`.
-Note that having the `Format` as a method parameter instead of e.g. a constructor parameter allows us to uphold the value semantics, because `Format` is not part of the object but rather a "guest helper".
-Thanks to this, we are free from dillemas such as "is the name 'laptop' formatted for screen equal to 'laptop' formatted for a report?"
+Note that having the `Format` as a method parameter instead of e.g. a constructor parameter allows us to uphold the value semantics because `Format` is not part of the object but rather a "guest helper".
+Thanks to this, we are free from dilemmas such as "is the name 'laptop' formatted for screen equal to 'laptop' formatted for a report?"

 ### Summing up the implicit vs explicit vs delegated discussion